-Your Prattville Bankruptcy Lawyer & Attorney
+Prattville Bankruptcy Lawyer & Bankruptcy Attorney

-Call us today!
-(334) 315-3933
+Call us today at (334) 315-3933

 We are charging a flat fee of $850 for most simple Chapter 7 bankruptcy filings in and around the Prattville area.
 Let our Prattville bankruptcy lawyer go over the different types of consumer bankruptcy with you and see if you qualify for a Chapter 7 or if filing a Chapter 13 would be better for you due to property and other concerns.
 Our bankruptcy attorney in Prattville can help counsel you through the bankruptcy process.
 Call Now!

-Filing Bankruptcy in Prattville
+Bankruptcy Attorneys in Prattville

 If you call today our Prattville bankruptcy lawyer can help you determine which bankruptcy options are best for your specific situation.
 We can provide you and your family with the information necessary to make an informed decision about your financial dilemma.
 When our bankruptcy attorney in Prattville files your bankruptcy case we work to ensure that the process is as easy and simple as possible as we obtain your bankruptcy discharge and get a fresh financial start.